-Russ Columbo left a big imprint on Hollywood upon his death in 1934, with his handsome good-looks, velvety smooth baritone voice, and wonderful romantic songs, which he had made famous on-stage, radio, and in the movies.
-Upon his death, Russ left behind thousands of fans, including some emerging Italian-American singers and Latin actors who looked at him as a role-model to follow.
+Russ Columbo left a big imprint on Hollywood upon his death in 1934, with his handsome good-looks, velvety smooth baritone voice, and wonderful romantic songs, which he had made famous on stage, radio, and in the movies.
+Upon his death, Russ Columbo left behind thousands of fans, including some emerging Latin singers/actors who considered him to be a role-model to follow.

-In 1945 Paramount Pictures considered casting Andy Rusell as Russ Columbo for a bio-picture about him.
-Andy was born in Mexico as Andres Rabago and he received his stage name from orchestra leader Gus Arnheim, who had worked with Russ Columbo at the Cocoanut Grove.
-Gus was Andres’s legal guardian, as he was underage when he started working in the orchestra.
-The young Andres performed as a drummer and solo vocalist.
-Gus suggested Andres change his name in order to draw a bigger audience and to avoid discrimination as a Latin.
-Gus told Andres, “I used to have a singer, a famous singer fella that took Bing Crosby’s place years ago.
+The year World War II ended, Paramount Pictures considered casting Andy Rusell in a bio-picture about Russ Columbo.
+Andy Russell was born in Mexico as Andres Rabago.
+He received his stage name from orchestra leader Gus Arnheim, who had worked with Russ Columbo at the Cocoanut Grove.
+Arnheim was Andres Rabago’s legal guardian, as he was underage when he started working in the orchestra.
+The young Andres Rabago performed as a drummer and solo vocalist.
+Arnheim suggested Rabago change his name in order to draw a bigger audience and to avoid discrimination as a Latin.
+Arnheim told him, “I used to have a singer, a famous singer fella that took Bing Crosby’s place years ago.
 His name was Russell Columbo, one of the famous singers of the era.
 I’m gonna call you Russell–Andy Russell.”
-(Wikipedia) And so, Andres’s name was changed to Andy Rusell.
-He, unfortunately, was not chosen for the star role in the movie.
+(Wikipedia) And so, Rabago’s name was changed to Andy Rusell.
+He, unfortunately, was not chosen.

-Singer Perry Como had met Russ in Chicago at the Golden Pheasant Club in 1933, while Russ was performing there promoting songs for motion pictures he was co-starring in.
-The experience of meeting his idol left a big impression on the young Perry and it was well-known that being a first generation Italian-American himself, Perry styled himself to be like Russ.
+Singer Perry Como had met Russ Columbo in Chicago at the Golden Pheasant Club in 1933, while Russ Columbo was performing there promoting songs for the motion pictures he was starring in.
+The experience of meeting his idol left a big impression on the young Perry Como and it was well-known that being a first-generation Italian-American himself, Como styled himself to be like Columbo.

-In 1946 Perry Como’s recording of Prisoner of Love, which Russ had co-written and made famous, went #1 on the billboard charts.
-He tried to take on the role of a Russ in a bio-picture, but it did not come off.
+Perry Como’s recording of Prisoner of Love, which Russ Columbo had co-written and made famous, went #1 on the Billboard Charts in 1946.
+Perry Como tried to take on the role of a Columbo in a bio-picture, but it did not come off.

-1950’s Heartthrob Johnny Desmond (born: Giovanni Alfredo De Simone), the singer who had made a “White Suit Coat and a Pink Carnation” popular, had also recorded one of Russ’s biggest hits, “Guilty”, on his record label.
-Johnny, it was reported, had planned to make a musical out of The Russ Columbo Story and wanted to perform it on Broadway, and then turn it into a movie with a Hollywood production company.
-His plans fell apart when he disputed with NBC who claimed the rights and were planning a TV series based on Russ’s life.
-Johnny as late as 1975 still planned to do a movie about Russ.
+1950’s Heartthrob Johnny Desmond (born: Giovanni Alfredo De Simone), the singer who had made a “White Suit Coat and a Pink Carnation” popular, had also recorded one of Columbo’s biggest hits, “Guilty”, on his record label.
+Johnny Desmond, it was reported, had planned to make a musical out of The Russ Columbo Story and wanted to perform it on Broadway first, and then turn it into a movie with a Hollywood production company.
+His plans fell apart when he disputed with NBC who claimed the rights and were planning a TV series based on Russ Columbo’s life.
+Desmond, as late as 1975, still planned to do a musical motion picture about Columbo.
 He was interviewed by The Chicago Tribune at the Playboy Club’s living room and told the reporter, “I think the movie is going to be done.
 I had always planned to play Columbo, but now I think I should play his brother Fury.
-(He meant Fiore, Russ’s older brother).
+(He meant Fiore, Russ Columbo’s older brother).
 I’d like to do the voice over for Columbo (singing).”
-To my knowledge he never did.
-He passed away in 1985, not having achieved his goal to portray Russ’s life.
+He never did.
+Desmond passed away in 1985, not having achieved his goal to portray Russ Columbo’s life.

 Don Cornell had a smooth baritone voice like Russ’s and was born into a large Italian-American family in Bronx, NY, as Luigi Valaro.
-Don changed his name during World War II, Americanizing it, so he would be more acceptable to audiences and in order not be booed off the stage due to anti- Mussollini sentiment when they said his name, which had previously occurred during his performances.
-Don had several billboard hits that went to the top of the charts in the 1950’s and also was rumored to have been considered for The Russ Columbo Story.
+Cornell changed his name during World War II, Americanizing it.
+He made himself more acceptable to audiences in order not be booed off the stage due to anti- Mussollini sentiment when they said his name, an event which had previously occurred during one of his performances.
+He had several Billboard Charted hits that went to the top of the charts in the 1950’s and also was rumored to have been considered for The Russ Columbo Story.

-Singer and actor Tony Martin, the husband of famous actress Cyd Cherisse, had his own television show during the 1950’s and a long musical film career to back his ambitions.
+Singer and actor Tony Martin, the husband of famous actress Cyd Charisse, had his own television show during the 1950’s and a long musical film career to back his ambitions.
 One of them was to portray Russ Columbo in a biopic movie musical.
-Tony went so far as to approach one of Russ Columbo’s sisters about the possibility of obtaining the rights to Russ’s life story, but once again the production of another Russ Columbo Story fell through.
+Martin went so far as to approach one of Russ Columbo’s sisters about the possibility of obtaining the rights to Columbo’s life story, but once again the production of another Russ Columbo Story fell through.

-Movie actor Tony Curtis also had set his sights in the 1950’s on making a musical about Russ Columbo for NBC, which was to be aired for a one hour program on television.
+Movie actor Tony Curtis had also set his sights in the 1950’s on making a musical about Russ Columbo for NBC, which was to be aired for one hour on tv.
 The planned production went as far as rehearsals, but for various reasons, including a dispute with Johnny Desmond about the rights, the show fell apart and was not aired.

-In the early 1990’s Tom Cruise and Michelle Pfeiffer are at the top of their movie careers.
-Michelle Pfeiffer’s ethereal beauty and comedic timing is being compared in the newspaper movie reviews to that of legendary 1930’s comedian Carole Lombard.
-Michelle and Tom have both won Golden Globe Awards for their outstanding performances as actors in film.
+Tom Cruise and Michelle Pfeiffer were in the 1990’s at the top of their movie careers.
+Michelle Pfeiffer’s ethereal beauty and comedic timing were being compared in the newspaper and movie reviews to that of Carole Lombard’s.
+Michelle Pfeiffer and Tom Cruise both won Golden Globe Awards for their outstanding performances as actors in film at the same time.
 There begins a rumor that they should be paired together as a movie couple up on the screen.
-Michelle as Carole Lombard, and Tom as her singing love interest Russ Columbo.
-It would have made a great motion picture, however a biopic does not develop and the idea is dropped.
+Michelle Pfeiffer as Carole Lombard, and Tom Cruise as her singing love interest (Russ Columbo).
+It would have made a great motion picture.
+A biopic, however, does not develop and the idea is dropped.

-George’s favorite aunt was the well-known singer Rosemary Clooney, who had once lived in the same house Russ Columbo had rented on Roxbury Drive in Beverly Hills at the time of his death.
+George Clooney’s favorite aunt was the well-known singer Rosemary Clooney.
+She had once lived in the same house Russ Columbo had rented on Roxbury Drive in Beverly Hills at the time of his death.
 The house had been built by actor Monte Blue in the 1920’s and had been lived-in by the song composer George Gershwin.
-Rosemary lived there with Jose Ferrer, raising her children and doing radio shows.
-It was said Bing Crosby came one day there to do a show with Rosemary, wrongly thinking that Russ had died in the house, he refused to step a foot into the den.
+Rosemary Clooney lived there with husband Jose Ferrer, raising her children.
+It was said Bing Crosby came one day to visit Rosemary and to discuss the radio show.
+Crosby, wrongly thinking that Russ had died in the house, refused to step into the den.
 He shouldn’t have worried.
-Russ had been shot and killed by his friend Lansing Brown in Brown’s parents’ home, not there.
+Russ Columbo had been shot and killed by his friend Lansing Brown in Brown’s parents’ home, not there.

-Rosemary’s children, a bit frightened by the idea that someone had died in their house, used to call out as they went downstairs at night.
+Rosemary Clooney’s children, a bit frightened by the idea of a ghost haunting the house, used to call out as they went downstairs at night.
 “Hello Russ, we’re coming down!”
-Sadly in 2005 the house was torn down and George had by then moved on to other projects.
-The other house, the Outpost Drive house, which Russ owned and lived in with his parents, still remains in existence.
+Sadly, despite protests not to, the house was torn down in 2005.
+The other house, the Outpost Drive house, which Russ Columbo owned and lived-in with his parents, still remains in existence today.